learn-co-students/javascript-fix-this-g-416/README.md

 ## Overview

-In this lab. you'll use `this`, change a function's context, and write modular code.
+In this lab, you'll use `this`, change a function's context, and write modular code.

 ## Introduction